learn-academy-2023-bravo/week-2-assessment-EddieCarrion/interview-questions.md

 Your answer: A function is a set of instructions that perform a task.
 A method also is a set of instructions but for specific piece of information

-Researched answer: A function is a block of code written to perform some specific set of tasks.
-A method is a property of an object that contains a function definition.
+Researched answer: A function is a block of code written to do something specific.
+A method is apart of an object that will perform something specific with that particular object.

 Resource: https://www.geeksforgeeks.org/difference-between-methods-and-functions-in-javascript/